leomrtns/super_distance/README.md

 These trees with the same label for several leaves are called "multi-labelled trees", or simply *mul-trees*.
-We use this term when we want to emphasise the distinction from classic supertrees approaches (where the objective was to create a tree on the full set of taxa, from trees on subsets of it).
+We use this term when we want to emphasise the distinction from classic supertrees approaches (where the objective was to create a tree on the full set of taxa, from trees on subsets of it). super\_distance works as expected on the classic setting, by the way.

 Therefore, besides the input gene trees the program will request a file with a list of species names, which will provide a mapping between leaves from the gene trees and leaves from the species tree.